RianneSchouten/pyampute/docs/source/auto_examples/plot_easy_example.rst

  .. code-block:: none

-    [119 119   0   0 119   0   0 119   0 119]
+    [129   0 129   0 129   0 129   0   0 129]

 ..
 GENERATED FROM PYTHON SOURCE LINES 92-96

 For more information about ``pyampute``'s parameters, see `A mapping from R-function ampute to pyampute`_.
-To learn how to design a more thorough experiment, see `Evaluating missing values with a simulation pipeline`_.
+To learn how to design a more thorough experiment, see `Evaluating missing values with grid search and a pipeline`_.

 .. _`A mapping from R-function ampute to pyampute`: https://rianneschouten.github.io/pyampute/build/html/mapping.html
-.. _`Evaluating missing values with a simulation pipeline`: https://rianneschouten.github.io/pyampute/build/html/auto_examples/plot_simulation_pipeline.html
+.. _`Evaluating missing values with grid search and a pipeline`: https://rianneschouten.github.io/pyampute/build/html/auto_examples/plot_simulation_pipeline.html

 .. rst-class:: sphx-glr-timing

-   **Total running time of the script:** ( 0 minutes  0.283 seconds)
+   **Total running time of the script:** ( 0 minutes  0.296 seconds)

 .. _sphx_glr_download_auto_examples_plot_easy_example.py: